AdobeDocs/analytics.en/help/implement/vars/plugins/getvalonce.md

 ## Use the getValOnce plug-in with AppMeasurement and Launch custom code editor

 The `getValOnce` returns a string either containing the already set value or an empty string.
-Use this plug-in after you set the value on the page.
+Use this plug-in after you set the variable value on the page.
 It uses the following arguments:

 * **Variable**: The variable to check.
-This is typically the same as the variable being defined.
+This argument is typically the same as the variable being defined.
 * **Cookie**: The name of the cookie to store the previous value.
 You can use any cookie name you want, however Adobe recommends including the prefix `gvo_` to easily identify the purpose of this cookie.
 * **Expiration** (Optional): The number of days until the cookie expires.
 The cookie expires at the end of the browser session by default.
 * **Minute flag** (Optional): If you set this argument to the string value `"m"`, the expiration argument uses minutes instead of days.